-Priority Data Point(s) Actionable Goal (measurable & timebound) Actions to support goal (Insights) Who owns the action?
-Action timeframe Success Indicator(s) Use data from the "Teacher Interest in Educational Technology PD Topics" section to determine what teachers want and need for PD Survey to determine when teachers would be available for PD Lunch and learn Before school After School Online trainings (D105 made or made available through somewhere else) PLD Release Time BrightBytes follow up survey / or custom made to get data we need.
-Administrative Team 2016-17 school year Move Professional Learning from emerging to proficient according to future BrightBytes survey The 3Ps: Policies, Procedures and Practices Student ability to take home school mobile computers 1:1 7th and 8th grade begin taking Chromebooks home District Administration, Principal and Technology Manager 2016-17 school year Move from Proficient to Advanced according to future BrightBytes survey
+- Priority Data Point(s) Actionable Goal (measurable & time- bound) Actions to support goal (Insights) Who owns the action?
+Action timeframe Success Indicator(s) ; Use data from the 'Teacher Interest in Educational Technology PD Topics" section to determine what teachers want and need for PD Make a list of the skills needed at each grade level and what technology we have Then create lessons/ways to share that information with grade levels and such Possible compensation for work above and beyond teacher responsibilities Survey to determine when teachers would be available for PD Lunch and learn Before school After School Online training BrightBytes follow up survey / or custom made to get data we need.
+Tech champion groupthinking about grade level support - possibly creating a lesson or example that everyone in grade level can then use and adjust District Administration, Principal and Technology Manager 2019-2020 Move from Proficient to Advanced according to future BrightBytes